Homemade Happy Hour

 I love when you share my recipes!

 This easy recipe is the best applesauce for celebrating the flavors of fall.
-Apple Cider Applesauce uses the addition of apple cider to create a deeper apple flavor.
+Applesauce with Apple Cider uses the addition of apple cider to create a deeper, richer apple flavor.

 Apple Cider Applesauce

 Is there anything better in the fall than apple picking at a local farm?
-Michigan is the third largest producer of apples in the U.S. Our orchards produce an amazing variety, including gala, golden delicious, jonagold and granny smith apples, plus ever-popular honeycrisp apples.
+Michigan is the third largest producer of apples in the U.S.!
+Our orchards produce an amazing variety, including gala (my fave!), golden delicious, jonagold and granny smith apples, plus ever-popular honeycrisp apples.

 This homemade applesauce recipe is one of my favorite ways to use fresh apples.
 Whether they’re fresh from the orchard or your local grocery store, apples just taste better in the fall.